This story has been updated with recent statistics.

 Like the other service branches, the Army has a number of programs designed to increase employment and education opportunities for spouses.

-This year, Army officials have streamlined the process for spouses who want to operate home-based businesses on installations.
+In 2020, Army officials streamlined the process for spouses who want to operate home-based businesses on installations.
 Now, officials at Morale, Welfare and Recreation “escort” a spouse through the administrative and legal process, cutting the approval time.
 Of the 616 home-based businesses on Army garrisons, 471 are operated by spouses, and that doesn’t include family child care homes.

 Spouses who are employed in non-appropriated fund activities now have access to the Civilian Employment Assignment Tool, helping them continue employment as they transfer to another duty station.
-As of October, 1,000 people have been registered and 428 have been reassigned to jobs, of which 240 are military spouses, Gabram said.
+As of Dec.
+30, 1,173 people have been registered and 449 have been transferred to new jobs, of which 259 are military spouses, Gabram said.